US Made Supply

 Exit sign letter height (new)6 inches minimum6 inches minimum

-In practice, when both codes apply to a project, the more restrictive requirement governs.
+When both codes apply to a project, the more restrictive requirement governs.
 For healthcare projects specifically, NFPA 101 is the controlling code regardless of local building code adoption.

 Frequently Asked Questions